colla00/Python-60-Days-of-Coding/README.md

 31. Create a program that checks if a given string is a valid email address.
 32. Create a function that calculates the average of a list of numbers.
 33. Write a test case for a function that checks if a number is prime.
+34. Write a Python program to merge two dictionaries.